CoreWCF/corewcf.github.io/_posts/2024-05-06-message-property-injection.markdown

 The CoreWCF 1.6.0 release introduced a new feature that enables injecting incoming message properties as operation contract parameters.

 ### Implementation
-This feature is implemented in the `OperationContractParameterGenerator` which already support injecting service registered in the DI container or `HttpContext` into the operation contract parameters.
+This feature is implemented in the `OperationContractParameterGenerator` which already support injecting services registered in the DI container or `HttpContext` into the operation contract parameters.
 The `InjectedAttribute.PropertyName` is exposed to specify the message property to be injected.
 ```c#
 namespace CoreWCF